mkpgtr/DeepThought_NudgeAPI/readme.md

 2. this is done so that no event ever remains on database without an image.

 #### The CRUD operations on Nudge cover image can be performed just like the CRUD operations Event photo/image

+### Task 2 Explanation

+1. By looking at the endpoints in the documentation, it must be extremely clear regarding how I thought about Nudges.
+It might not be the best way to think about Nudges, but it makes a lot of sense(at least to me.)
+2. Task 2 also showed a UI which helped me a lot to relate it to a real-life situation.
+3. I also attempted to build the UI with Ant Design System and also a succeeded in doing so.
+But I      abandoned the plan later because I was not much familiar with Ant Design and some Select    Component features were not easy to customize.